falyan/Install-okd/README.md

 The Storage nodes form a Ceph cluster that provides distributed and highly available storage for the OKD environment.
 They store persistent data used by applications, containers, and internal OKD services.

-# Topology Nad Node Specification
+# Node Specification and Topology
 ## 🧱 OKD 4.17 Cluster Node Specification

 | **Component**          | **Hostname / IP**         | **Operating System**                       | **CPU / RAM / Disk**            | **Main Services / Roles** |